dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.

 == Changelog ==
+= Version: 2.1 / april 5 2021 =
+* Edit: various updates to the plugin code
+* Edit: d4pLib 3.4.1
+* Fix: various typos or other wording issues
+* Fix: wrong names for some of the core functions

 = Version: 2.0.1 / february 15 2021 =
 * Edit: d4pLib 3.4